Preparing for Extreme Heat

 Extreme heat can put your health at risk, causing illnesses such as heat stroke or even death.
 Protecting yourself, your family and other potentially vulnerable people in your life is essential.

-The Capital Region Extreme Heat Information Portal hosts information and maps that will help residents and municipal planners explore and understand the capital region's vulnerability and exposure to extreme heat.
+The Capital Region Extreme Heat Information Portal hosts information and maps that can help people living in the area, as well as local government planners, to better understand how the region could be affected by extreme heat.

-There are two types of heat level alerts in BC.
+There are two types of heat level alerts in BC, a Heat Warning and an Extreme Heat Emergency.

 Alert Threat Action